Brett-Amberge/lm-cutplane-tool/exts/lm.cutplane.tool/docs/README.md

-# Create Cutplane Tool
+# Omniverse Cutplane Tool

-Extension for Omniverse Create for using a cutplane to view interiors of meshes, models, and point clouds.
+Extension for Omniverse for using a cutplane to view interiors of meshes, models, and point clouds.